Dr. Shirley's Web Courses

 AD 636

-Battle of Yarmuk - Arabs defeat the Byzantine army, take Syria and Palestine;
+Battle of Yarmuk - Arabs defeated the Byzantine army, took Syria and Palestine

-The southern Irish Church submits to Roman Catholicism;
+The southern Irish Church submitted to Roman Catholicism

 Building of the church at St. Albans (site of the first Christian martyrs)